gyurisc/coursera-getting-and-cleaning-data/README.md

-This repository is contains the course project for the **Getting and Cleaning Data** for coursera.org.
+This repository is for the course project for the **Getting and Cleaning Data** for coursera.org.

 To run the script make sure that your working directory points to the root of this repository e.g *setwd("/Users/krisztiangyuris/Desktop/r_workingdir/coursera-getting-and-cleaning-data")*